-We offered additional unrestricted grant funding to organisations in our portfolio that are led by and for communities experiencing racial inequity.
+We offered a total of £2m in additional unrestricted grant funding to organisations in our portfolio that are led by and for communities experiencing racial inequity.

 - June 2021

-We are proactively seeking out and contacting organisations who are both led by and supporting communities experiencing racial inequity, share our impact goals, but do not currently meet our eligibility criteria.
-We want to learn more about their work, the challenges they face and start a conversation about what we can do to support them.
+We are proactively seeking out and contacting organisations who are led by, and for, communities experiencing racial inequity, and share our impact goals, but do not currently meet our eligibility criteria.
+We want to learn more about their work, the challenges they face, and start a conversation about what we can do to support them.

 Pillar 6: Expresses its DEI commitment, policies and practices publicly